Who we are

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS).
 Visitors to the website can download and extract any location data from images on the website.

-The only contact forms we will ever use will collect only the same personal data that we collect in other ways: your name, phone number, email address, and introductory notes about how we can help you.
+The WordPress contact forms we use will collect only the same personal data that we collect in other ways: your name, phone number, email address, and introductory notes about how we can help you.
 None of this is collected through or sent to a data aggregator; we keep all of it to ourselves.

 If you leave a comment on our site you may opt-in to save your name, email address, and website in the form of digital cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year; they are automatically deleted when they expire.